glukicov/CadenceAI/README.md

 # Engineering backlog
 - [ ] Add [Pkl](https://pkl-lang.org/blog/introducing-pkl.html) for config validation
-- [ ] Seperate BE and FE in pyproject.toml
+- [ ] Separate BE and FE in pyproject.toml
 - [ ] Pass all vars (e.g. `MODEL_PATH`) to docker-compose from config.yaml
 - [ ] Add HTTPS/TLS and other security layers
 - [ ] Config class